Canada 2025. EV Sales Set To Undershoot Last Year, Tesla’s Gap Has Yet To Be Filled

 Automotive Industry Trend and Outlook

-Canada’s vehicle market continues on growth string.
+Despite slower macroeconomic forecasts, Canada’s vehicle market continues to expand.
 After rebounding from a temporary dip in February, sales increased throughout Q2 and Q3.
-Up to October 2025, figures totaled 1,6 million units, up 5.6%.
+Up to November 2025, 1,75 million vehicles were sold, up 4.7%.

 EV Market Trend and Outlook

-Canada’s EV sector struggles in 2025, losing 17% in year-on-year volume.
+Canada’s EV sector struggles in 2025, losing 16.1% in year-on-year volume up to November.
 With a 5% share of the total market, several factors could be attributed to weak sales, including tariff uncertainty and backlash against Tesla.
 Moreover, the recent pause on certain EV progrems in Canada further suffocated the sector’s recovery.

 Medium-Term Market Trend